Jan Žižka: The first anti-Hussite crusade

 Žižka summarily suppressed some disturbances on the part of a fanatical sect called the Adamites.
-He then continued his campaigns against the Romanists and the adherents of Sigismund, and having captured and rebuilt a small castle near Litoměřice (Leitmeritz) he retained possession of it, the only reward for his great services that he ever received or claimed.
+He then continued his campaigns against the Romanists and the adherents of Sigismund, and having captured and rebuilt a small castle near Litoměřice (Leitmeritz), he retained possession of it, the only reward for his great services that he ever received or claimed.
 According to the Hussite custom he gave the Biblical name of Chalice (Kalich in Czech) to this new possession, and henceforth adopted the signature of Žižka of the Chalice.
 Jan Žižka did not capture any more properties for himself during the Hussite Wars.
 This fact was unusual for the time and distinguished Žižka from his contemporaries.

 Later that year he was severely wounded while besieging the Rabí Castle, and lost the use of his remaining eye.
 Though now totally blind, he continued to command the armies of Tábor.

 The second anti-Hussite crusade

 At the end of 1421, Sigismund again attempted to subdue Bohemia and gained possession of the important town of Kutná Hora.
 The mainly German citizens of the city killed a few of the Hussites in the town and closed the city to Žižka, whose armies were camped outside the city walls.
 Sigismund's armies arrived and surrounded the Hussites. Žižka was at the head of the united armies of Tábor and Prague and though trapped managed to execute what some historians call the first mobile artillery manoeuver in history. Žižka broke through the enemy lines and retreated to Kolín, but having received reinforcements he attacked and defeated Sigismund's unsuspecting army at the village of Nebovidy between Kolín and Kutná Hora on 6 January 1422.
 Sigismund lost 12,000 men and only escaped himself by rapid flight.
-Sigismund's forces made a last stand at Battle of Deutschbrod (Německý Brod) on 10 January, but the city was stormed by the Czechs, and contrary to Žižka's orders, its defenders were put to the sword.
+Sigismund's forces made a last stand at Battle of Německý Brod on 10 January, but the city was stormed by the Czechs, and contrary to Žižka's orders, its defenders were put to the sword.